n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.slacktrigger.md

 You must add the appropriate scopes to your Slack app for this trigger node to work.

-The node requires scopes for the [conversations.list](https://api.slack.com/methods/conversations.list){:target=blank .external-link} and [users.list](https://api.slack.com/methods/users.list){:target=blank .external-link} methods.
-Refer to the linked Slack method documentation to identify the scopes you should add to your app.
+The node requires scopes for the [conversations.list](https://api.slack.com/methods/conversations.list){:target=blank .external-link} and [users.list](https://api.slack.com/methods/users.list){:target=blank .external-link} methods at minimum.
+Check out the [Scopes | Slack credentials](/integrations/builtin/credentials/slack/#scopes) list for a more complete list of scopes.